AIDA 2 (level 1)

 The importance of never freediving alone and the role of the dive-buddy

-Correct preparation and application of breath-hold (apnea)
+Correct preparation and application of the breath-hold (apnea)

 Supportive swimming techniques